top of page

 Faculty

-Leo (He/Him/His) is a Professor in the Department of Human Development in the College of Community and Public Affairs (CCPA) at the State University of New York at Binghamton.
-His scholarly research on the HIV epidemic focuses on the intersectionality of race, gender and sexuality, as situated in macro- and micro-level inequalities in Black communities, both nationally and internationally.
-In the field of group relations, he explores how the complexities of cultural dynamics manifest within groups, organizations, and social systems, as well as how these areas relate to contemporary societal issues as situated in people’s everyday lives.
-He is a Member and Past President of the New York Center for the Study of Groups, Organizations, and Social Systems; Associate of AKRI; and Lifetime Member of the Association of Black Psychologists.
+Leo (He/Him/His) is a Professor in the Department of Human Development at the State University of New York at Binghamton.
+In the field of group relations, he explores how cultural dynamics manifest within groups, organizations, and social systems and their relation to contemporary societal issues in people’s everyday lives.
+He is the current president of the A. K. Rice Institute for the Study of Social Systems (AKRI); Member and Past President of the New York Center for the Study of Groups, Organizations, and Social Systems; and Lifetime Member of the Association of Black Psychologists.
 He has lived in three African countries and traveled extensively in the African Diaspora.
 He teaches courses on Psychology of Racism, Black Child and Adolescent Development, Black Families, and research methods.

 Administrator